TeamFleet/WhoCallsTheFleet-Yuubari/docs/updates/1.0.0/en.md

   * New tab: Availability
 * Equipment Details
   * New data (or tab?): Availability
+* Akashi's Arsenal
+  * New: Filter for screw number in weekday view.
 * New category: Expeditions
 * New category: Sorties
 * New category: Juckbox